exense/step-samples/plugins/example-plugin/frontend/README.md

 Next you will need to make it accessible in the main <b>Step</b> host application.

-It can be achieved with `proxy.conf.json` file in `step-frontend/projects/step-app`.
+It can be achieved with `proxy.conf.json` file in `step-frontend/projects/step-app` for the open source version of Step: https://github.com/exense/step-frontend.

-Modify it in the following way, by adding the plugin section
+Modify it by adding the plugin section:
 ```
 {
   "/rest": {